 The method that inspired me the most, is the handbuilding technique where you use your hands to shape the clay.
 You get this really organic, playful shapes.
 And this is exactly what my work shows.
 Embracing the beauty in imperfection and organic shapes.
 The Japanese call this ‘wabi sabi’.
 The approach that centers the beauty of imperfection.

 It inspires me so much that I’m able to make pieces of art with three natural elements: clay, water and fire.
-The pieces that I make are pieces that I love to wear or use myself, hoping that you’ll love it too.
-That it brings a little joy to you, using or looking at it.
+The pieces that I make are pieces that I love to use myself, hoping that you’ll love it too.
+That it brings a little joy to you, using it or looking at it.

 The process of ceramics is an intensive, time consuming process.
 It all begins with shaping the product from a piece of clay.
 This then has to dry for about a week, depending on the thickness and the size of the piece.

 When they are completely dry, the pieces are ready for their first firing.
 This is called the bisque fire and will be at 1020 degrees Celcius.
 After the first firing they are ready to sand.
 I will use a thin sanding paper to get rid of any rough parts that may be present to make the piece smooth and nice to hold in your hands.
 After sanding, they are ready to be glazed.
 This gives them a pretty color and a protective layer.

 They are fired one more time at 1240 degrees.
 At this temperature, the glaze will melt and harden and the pieces will become water resistant.

 And then you have it: a beautiful and functional piece of ceramics that can be used for your everyday life.